python-can-define-radio/sdr-course/classroom_activities/Ch06_Applications/021_Digital_Jammer.md

 ## Exercise:

 - Sender: Whistle short pulses and long pulses to represent zeros and ones.
+Let's say a short pulse is a zero, and a long pulse is a one.
 - Receiver: Announce what you're receiving.
 - Rest of class: Make a "psshhhhh" noise.
-That's noise jamming.
+That's noise jamming of a broad range of frequencies.
-- Now, rest of class, whistle similarly.
+- Now, rest of class, whistle on same pitch (frequency), with very short pulse-lengths.
+That's a type of noise jamming called spot jamming -- all of your energy is focused on the target frequency.
+- Finally, rest of class, whistle on the same frequency, but this time, whistle a random sequence of fake data using the same pulse lengths that the sender is using.
 That's digital jamming.
-Notice how much more effective it is.
+Notice that whistle pulses that are similar in length to the sender's are more effective than pulses that merely match pitch (and not pulse duration).

 ### See also...